Blanes, Lloret de Mar &

 Castell d’en Plaja, as seen from the beach below

-Although it has several sights of cultural and historical interest, it is mostly famous for its nightlife scene.
-It attracts a younger crowd and has several discos and nightclubs, most of which party on till 6am.
-Once the hangovers have eased a bit, there are also lots of options for water sports and activities available
+Although it has several sights of cultural and historical interest, it is famous mainly for its nightlife scene.
+It attracts a younger crowd due to several discos and nightclubs, most of which party until 6 am.
+Once the hangovers have eased, there are also numerous options for water sports and activities available.

 Lloret has a second beach to the south of town called Platja de Fenals, which is (somewhat) quieter than the main beach.
-At the southern end of this beach are the famous Jardins de Santa Clotilde – made even more famous recently as one of the filming locations for the Game of Thrones spin-off, House of the Dragon.
+At the southern end of this beach are the famous Jardins de Santa Clotilde, which gained even more fame as it was one of the filming locations for the Game of Thrones spin-off, House of the Dragon.

 The Jardines de Santa Clotilde in Lloret de Mar are well worth a visit